XileHUD/poe_overlay/README.md

 ## Acknowledgements

-- Grinding Gear Games (http://www.grindinggear.com/): For creating the incredible Path of Exile (https://www.pathofexile.com/) and many of the file formats used.
+- [Grinding Gear Games](http://www.grindinggear.com/) – For creating the incredible [Path of Exile](https://www.pathofexile.com/) and many of the file formats used.
 Please support them and do not reuse their files without permission.
-- OmegaK2 (https://github.com/OmegaK2): The original developer of PyPoE.
+- [OmegaK2](https://github.com/OmegaK2) – The original developer of PyPoE.
-- brather1ng (https://github.com/brather1ng): For the updated PyPoE fork.
+- [brather1ng](https://github.com/brather1ng) – For the updated PyPoE fork.
-- Chriskang: For the original VisualGGPK2.
+- Chriskang – For the original VisualGGPK2.
-- POEDB (http://poedb.tw/us/) & POE2.RE (https://poe2.re/): For invaluable data and references.
+- [POEDB](http://poedb.tw/us/) & [POE2.RE](https://poe2.re/) – Invaluable data and references.